Qazeer/InfoSec-Notes/DFIR/Memory.md

   - 32- and 64-bit Windows XP (SP2 and SP3)
   - 32- and 64-bit Linux kernels from 2.6.11 to 4.2.3+

+Microsoft releases new Windows 10 versions significantly more frequently than what was the norm in the past years (with nowadays to versions being released each year).
+Due to this rapid release cycle, supporting the latest Windows versions has become a challenge for memory forensics tools (as it requires debugging / reverse engineering of each new version to keep structure definitions and symbols up to date).
+This is partially why the `Rekall` memory forensics tool (based on a fork of `Volatility` with consequential subsequent rewrites of the code base) was discontinued and is no longer maintained.
+`Volatility 3` addresses this challenge by implementing an extensive library of symbol tables and attempting to generate new tables for Windows memory images from the memory image itself.

 For a more detailed modules documentation, the following official documentation can be consulted: